Ketil Solvik-Olsen

-Ketil Solvik-Olsen (born 14 February 1972) is a Norwegian politician of the Progress Party who has served as the party's first deputy leader since 2021.
-He also served as Minister of Transport and Communications from 2013 to 2018 and as the party’s second deputy leader from 2013 to 2019.
+Ketil Solvik-Olsen (born 14 February 1972) is a Norwegian politician of the Progress Party.
+He served as Minister of Transport and Communications in the Norwegian government from 2013 to 2018, and was a member of the Norwegian Parliament for Rogaland county from 2005 until 2013.
+He resigned in 2018 when moving temporary to the U.S in support of his wife's medical career.

-He was a member of the Norwegian Parliament for Rogaland from 2005, until deciding not to seek renomination in 2013.
+He has served in the Progress Party leadership over several decades.
+He served as the party's second deputy leader from 2013 to 2019 and first deputy leader from 2021 to 2023.

-As of 2021, he is CEO of Seabrokers Fundamentering.
+Today he is involved in various roles in business, having recently been CEO of Seabrokers Fundamentering (a Norwegian construction/foundation company), as well as serving on the board of a variety tech/mobility startup companies.

 Early life and education

 Solvik-Olsen was born and raised in Time, Rogaland to self-employed businessman Aksel Emil Solvik-Olsen (born 1943) and socionom Berit Lagergren (born 1943).
 After finishing Rosseland Elementary School, he attended Bryne Upper Secondary school, and later an International Baccalaureate at St. Olav Upper Secondary school in Stavanger from 1990 to 1992.

 He was an exchange student to the United States at Blissfield High School, Michigan from 1989 to 1990.
 From 1994 to 1997 he studied political science and social economics (summa cum laude) at the University of Toledo, Ohio.
 He spent over five years in the US, including work for Disney, as a volunteer during the 1996 Atlanta Olympics, and as an intern in the United States Senate.